satoutahhaithem/mlx_cuda_backend_tests/README.md

 ## MLX-CUDA Backend Testing Notes

+**Note:** The CUDA backend is currently experimental and not yet stable.
+Many features are still under active development, and you may encounter issues or unimplemented operations.

 This document summarizes the steps taken to build and test the MLX library with the experimental CUDA backend.

 ### Machine Specifications